 H. WHEREAS, Developer desires to construct for the land use one (1) Water Quality Basin/stormwater quality BMP(s) (“detention basin/BMP(s)”) as the means for providing adequate drainage and stormwater runoff control and to meet requirements of the County’s MS4 Permit, and to provide for operating, cleaning, maintaining and repairing such detention basin/BMP(s); and

-I. WHEREAS, Developer desires to construct the detention basin/BMP(s) on property that will be platted as Rolling Thunder Business Park, and as set forth on Exhibit A attached hereto; and
+I. WHEREAS, Developer desires to construct the detention basin/BMP(s) on property that will be platted as Lots 9 and 10, Rolling Thunder Business Park, and as set forth on Exhibit A attached hereto; and

 J. WHEREAS, Developer shall be charged with the duties of constructing the detention basin/BMP(s) and with the duties of operating, maintaining and repairing, including the detention basin/BMP(s) on the Property described in Exhibit A; and